onosproject/ran-simulator/docs/README.md

 1. **e2** - for communicating to `onos-ric` - there is a separate port opened per cell site (tower) starting at port `5152-`

-> The number of towers can be chosen at startup with the `-towerCols` and the `-towerRows`
+The number and position of towers are defined in a YAML file which is loaded at startup - use the `-towerConfigName` param.

+This can be changed as a value in the Helm chart at deploy time e.g. `--set towerConfigName=berlin-honeycomb-169-6.yaml`

-> arguments shown below.
-After startup the number of towers cannot be changed.
+> After startup the number of towers cannot be changed.

 As towers are created at startup, updates are made to: